WalkowiakS/SudokuGame/README.md

 # SudokuGame
 Sudoku game that generates a board for the user to play.
-It solves the board and checks if user answers are correct.
+It solves the board and checks if user answers are correct

 Upcoming Updates:
 - Improved UI functionality